PatchRequest/Horuswatch/README.md

 # Heliades
-An Active Directory Passwort Assessment Solution
+An Active Directory Passwort Assessment Solution <br>
 It tests all passwords against billions of variations of know bad passwords

-## What is this Ad Necronomicon
-AD Necronomicon is a passwort assesment tool for your active directory.
-It compares all user und computer passwords against a list of your choice You can provide your own local list or own backend or use the official backend

 ## Features
 - Easy to use UI